-- Admissions decisions will be sent out by the Graduate School when they are made.
-The department cannot share this information with you directly, do not contact the department to inquire about admission decisions, however if you have any questions about the program please contact Mary Ellen Woycik.
+- Admissions decisions will be sent to you by the Graduate School when they are made.
+The department cannot share this information with you directly, do not contact the department to inquire about admission decisions, however if you have any questions about the program please contact Mary Ellen Woycik

 - The ScM program has rolling admissions with an academic year deadline of May 1.